Lukas-Elsrode/Kronforst_Scale_Project/README.md

 ]
 ```

-Out of the available colors to choose from our color value is re-labeled
+Out of the available colors to choose from our color values, the color values found in the full data-set are re-labeled
-as shown below in the same original dataset as.
+and re-mapped to the colors shown below.

 ```
 {'beige': 'rgb(245,245,220)',